 • Keep the rental unit in a reasonable state of cleanliness.

-• Pay rent on time and provide a tenant's security deposit if required as per the written rental agreement.
+• Pay rent and utility bills on time and provide a tenant's security deposit if required as per the written rental agreement.

 Landlords’ Rights & Responsibilities